Nils-ChristianIseke/Deep-Reinforcement-Learning-for-motion-planning/README.md

 </details>

- <details><summary>Possible extensions (click to expand)</summary>
+ <details><summary>Future Work (click to expand)</summary>
   From the author's point future work could focus on:
     - enlarging the spawning volume of obstacle and goal point
     - Adding more than 1 obstacle
     - Adding moving obstacles
     - Adding moving goal points
     - Adding obstacles of complex shape
     - Comparing the RL-Learing Approach for path planning with classic approaches to path planning
     - Making the task more complex by sensing the obstacle space via a camera (as it's done in the grasp task), instead of getting the positions of the obstacles via the gazebo API
 </details>
 <details><summary>Training New Agents (click to expand)</summary>